DragonMinded/naomidoom/README.md

 first set up the libnaomi toolchain from https://github.com/DragonMinded/libnaomi and you will also need to add a WAD file to the `romfs/` directory.

+## Releases

+A precompiled release with the Doom 1 Shareware WAD is available under the `shareware/` directory.
+Load it with Demul or net boot it on your Naomi cabinet to play it!

 ## Controls

 * The 1P joystick controls forward/reverse and turning left/right.